White House hits potential 2020 Trump rivals Harris, Warren over ICE

 WASHINGTON — The White House targeted two of President Donald Trump's potential 2020 Democratic rivals over immigration in nearly matching tweets from an official account Monday.

-The White House twitter account — @WhiteHouse — accused Sen. Kamala Harris, D-Calif., of "supporting the animals of MS-13," a violent gang, in one tweet.
-In another, the White House charged Sen. Elizabeth Warren, D-Mass., with "supporting criminals moving weapons, drugs, and victims across our nation’s borders."
+The White House Twitter account — @WhiteHouse — falsely accused Sen. Kamala Harris, D-Calif., of "supporting the animals of MS-13," a violent gang, in one tweet.
+In another, the White House claimed Sen. Elizabeth Warren, D-Mass., was "supporting criminals moving weapons, drugs, and victims across our nation’s borders."

 Harris fired back, accusing the Trump administration of "ripping babies from their mothers."